MartinBradbury/science_quiz/README.md

 *   [Javascript:](https://jshint.com/)
     *   No effors were found when testing with the JSHunt Validator.
 [JSValidator]
-        *   the following meterics were returned:
+        * The following meterics were returned:
         * There are 16 functions in this file.
         * Function with the largest signature take 2 arguments, while the median is 0.
         * Largest function has 26 statements in it, while the median is 3.